📚 Pretraining¶

 -

-This paper integrates human working memory constraints (fixed window, exponential decay, logistic decay, and primacy-recency effects) into the GPT-2 attention mechanism, training from scratch on developmentally plausible small-scale corpora (10M/100M words).
-The results demonstrate that these constraints significantly improve grammatical accuracy and human reading time predictability under data scarcity, while also promoting functional specialization of attention heads.
+This paper integrates human working memory constraints (fixed window, exponential decay, logistic decay, primacy-recency effects) into the GPT-2 attention mechanism.
+By training from scratch on developmentally plausible small-scale corpora (10M/100M words), it finds that these constraints significantly improve syntactic accuracy and the predictability of human reading times under data scarcity, while promoting functional specialization of attention heads.